• Join the Club!

 • Whisk in the milk, stirring well.
 Cook over medium-high heat, whisking constantly until mixture begins to thicken, about 5 to 7 minutes.

-• Whisk in the chocolate chips and vanilla until well blended.
+• Whisk in the chocolate chips and 1 teaspoon vanilla until well blended.
 Allow mixture to cool slightly.

 • Pour cooled mixture into baked and cooled pie shell.
 Cool to room temperature and then chill for several hours.